dianawtan/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-Diana Tan is a postdoctoral researcher in psychology at the University of Western Australia (UWA) and Telethon Kids Institute.
-In 2012, she uprooted from Singapore to Perth, Western Australia to pursue her Honours and PhD degrees in UWA.
-Her research aims to understand biological mechanisms underlying the development of autism spectrum disorder (ASD) and to identify early markers that contribute to the developmental cascade leading to a diagnosis of ASD.
-She is also passionate about doing and sharing good science!
+I grew up in Singapore and moved to Perth, Western Australia in 2012 to pursue my Honours and PhD degrees in Psychology in the University of Western Australia (UWA).
+I completed my PhD in 2018 where I investigated biological mechanisms underlying the development of autism using physical characteristics such as facial structures.
+Prior to joining Macquarie University in 2021, I worked as a Postdoctoral Research Associate at the School of Psychological Science in UWA and CliniKids in Telethon Kids Institute where I built on my PhD research by examining facial characteristics expressed as a broad autism phenotype among siblings and parents of children on the autism spectrum.
+My PhD and early postdoctoral work has equipped me with a critical mind and advanced quantitative research skills.
+In my new role at AutismMQ, I aim to apply these skills to conduct meaningful and impactful research in collaboration with the autistic and autism community.
+My current research interests include factors influencing the social inclusion of autistic individuals in everyday settings and in research beyond merely as passive participants but as active collaborators.
+I am also interested in the impact of social camouflaging on the wellbeing of autistic people.